FlexSearch/Docs-Legacy/docs/concepts/csharp-client.md

 FlexSearch comes with a C# client that is automatically generated from the [Swagger definition].
-You can find the C# client dll in the `FlexSearch.*.zip` package under the name:
+You can find the C# client dll in the `FlexSearch.Clients.*.zip` package under the name:
 ```
 FlexSearch.Api.dll
 ```